flybywiresim/website/src/posts/a32nx-flight-model.md

 and Experimental versions of the A32NX).

 We are currently fine-tuning the landing gear drag to better match climb, cruise, and descent data for gear down operations.
 The results of our WIP tuning are included in the tables below.
-We expect to add these changes to the A32NX soon - first in the Experimental version, followed by the Development version, and then our Stable releases.
+We expect to add these changes to the A32NX soon - we will start testing these in the Experimental version, then once they are sufficiently tested and stable we will publish it to the Development version, and eventually to our Stable releases.

 We hope to continue bringing the best and most accurate flight model of the A320neo to Microsoft Flight Simulator.